Guided Pathway for applying for a private prosecution

 CLEO’s Guided Pathway for applying for a private prosecution is for people who are victims of crimes involving gender-based violence.
 Crimes involving gender-based violence are committed against someone because of their gender identity, gender expression, or perceived gender.
 Examples of these crimes are watching you, stalking you, sharing intimate images of you without your consent, and assault.

-This Guided Pathway can help you learn about private prosecutions, or apply for a private prosecution for certain types of crimes.
+This pathway can help you learn about private prosecutions, or apply for a private prosecution for certain types of crimes.
 These crimes are listed below in the table.
 A private prosecution is when an individual applies to the court to lay charges against a person they believe committed a crime.

 Usually, when a crime is committed, someone reports it to the police.
 Then, the police investigate, and decide whether there’s enough evidence to lay charges.
 If the police don’t investigate, or if they decide not to lay charges, you can apply for a private prosecution.